flant/shell-operator/HOOKS.md

 ##### fieldSelector and labelSelector expressions are ANDed

 Objects should match all expressions defined in `fieldSelector` and `labelSelector`, so, for example, multiple `fieldSelector` expressions with `metadata.name` field and different values will not match any object.

+### kubernetesValidating

+Use a hook as handler for [ValidationWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers).

+See syntax and parameters in [BINDING_VALIDATING.md](BINDING_VALIDATING.md)

 ## Binding context